alerque/libertinus/README.md

 started as an OpenType math companion of the Libertine font family, but grown as a full fork to address some of the bugs in the fonts.

+Libertinus is forked from 5.3.0 (2012-07-02) release of Linux Libertine fonts.

 The family consists of:

 * Libertinus Serif: forked from *Linux Libertine*.